pgpkg/pgpkg/docs/pages/tutorial/tutorial.md

 In just a few files we've been able to create a complete environment for editing stored procedures in an IDE, the same way we edit regular programming code.
 We've also added unit tests - which are just functions that are run after a migration.

-## Integrating with Go

-One of pgpkg's features is that it plays nicely with other languages.
-It plays especially nicely with Go, but you can use the features of pgpkg with any language.

-In this example we're going to integrate our application with a Go program.

-First, you need to create a module and add pgpkg as a dependency:

-    $ go mod init github.com/pgpkg/example
-    go: creating new go.mod: module github.com/pgpkg/example
-    go: to add module requirements and sums: go mod tidy
-    $ go get github.com/pgpkg/pgpkg

-Next, we need to set up main.go to load the schema and open the database:

-    package main

-    import (
-        "embed"
-        "fmt"
-        "github.com/pgpkg/pgpkg"
-    )

-    //go:embed pgpkg.toml *.sql schema
-    var hello embed.FS

-    func main() {
-        pgpkg.ParseArgs()
-        var p pgpkg.Project
-        p.AddFS(hello)

-        db, err := p.Open()
-        if err != nil {
-            pgpkg.Exit(err)
-        }
-        defer db.Close()

-        var world string
-        if err = db.QueryRow("select hello.world()").Scan(&world); err != nil {
-            pgpkg.Exit(err)
-        }

-        fmt.Println("And the world is:", world)
-    }

-Running this program will do the following:

-* parse command line options like "--verbose"
-* run any necessary migration
-* install the SQL function
-* run the tests, and
-* return a database handle.

-So let's build and run it:

-    $ go build
-    $ ./example
-    [notice]: Testing the world
-    And the world is: Postgresql Community

-Note how the test has printed a message - `raise notice` commands are automatically logged from pgpkg.
-We can fix this by updating the test.
-Edit world_test.sql to remove the notice:

-    create or replace function hello.world_test() returns void language plpgsql as $$ begin
-            if hello.world() <> 'Postgresql Community' then
-                raise exception 'the world is not right';
-            end if;
-        end;
-    $$;

-Then build and rerun your code:

-    $ go build
-    $ ./example
-    And the world is: Postgresql Community

-> Note that you don't need to run `pgpkg` when you've embedded your package into your Go
-> program.
-The Go program migrates the database for you, when you call p.Open().

-`pgpkg.ParseArgs` adds support for a standard set of migration options to your Go program.
-These include:

-    --summary
-    --verbose
-    --dry-run

-For example, we can run this:

-    $ ./example --summary
-    github.com/bookwork/pgpkg: installed 0 function(s), 0 view(s) and 0 trigger(s).
-0 migration(s) needed.
-0 test(s) run
-    github.com/example/hello-pgpkg: installed 2 function(s), 0 view(s) and 0 trigger(s).
-0 migration(s) needed.
-1 test(s) run
-    And the world is: Postgresql Community

-Finally, note how your SQL and Go code can live in the same directory:

-    .
-    ├── example
-    ├── func.sql
-    ├── go.mod
-    ├── go.sum
-    ├── main.go
-    ├── pgpkg.toml
-    ├── schema
-    │   ├── @migration.pgpkg
-    │   ├── contact.sql
-    │   └── contact@001.sql
-    ├── world.sql
-    └── world_test.sql

-This makes switching between Go and plpgsql code in your IDE completely seamless.

-## Using pgpkg in other languages

-To use pgpkg in languages other than Go, you can simply package up the pgpkg CLI command as part of the startup script for your application. pgpkg can read ZIP files, and the bundling can occur as part of the deployment build process.

-## Purging schemas

-When working with a new database schema, you will often want to throw your database away and start again - you don't want to create a bunch of migration scripts for changes that nobody will ever see.

-pgpkg doesn't currently have a mechanism to enable this, but you can safely drop the `pgpkg` schema (as well as your other schemas) in order to reset the database.
-Take care that any test data you create can be recreated later.

-Future versions of `pgpkg` will provide tools to help develop new schemas.
-For now, the process is a bit manual.